TAIWANESE TEAS AT COMINS : OUR APPROACH

 .

-he use of the word Organic is controlled and holds a different meaning in different territories.
+If you have visited Comins and discussed organic practices in tea you will already be aware that the use of the word Organic is controlled and holds a different meaning in different territories.
 Its something we will be exploring more in future blogs as new seasons teas come in but as a starting point it helps to know that in Europe the 'EU Organic standard' and label is much stricter than the general 'EU regulation on residual pesticide levels'.
 To obtain EU Organic status Taiwanese tea producers would most certainly need to use of European sourced organic agricultural fertilizers and compounds which are not readily available.

 .